The QOF rewards practices for the provision of 'quality care' and helps to fund further improvements in the delivery of clinical care.

 The QOF has a range of national quality standards, based on the best available, research-based evidence covering four domains.
 Each domain has measures of achievement, known as indicators, against which practices score points according to their level of achievement.
 Practice payments are calculated on the points achieved and prevalence (see prevalence below).

 - Clinical - this domain has indicators across different clinical areas e.g. coronary heart disease, heart failure and hypertension.

 - Public health (PH)- this domain has indicators across clinical and health improvement areas e.g. smoking and obesity.

-- PH including additional services sub domain - this sub domain has indicators across the four service areas of cervical screening, child health surveillance, maternity services and contraceptive services.
+- PH including additional services sub domain - this sub domain has indicators across the two service areas of cervical screening and contraceptive services.

 - by 31 March - practices are paid retrospectively for points achieved in the previous year.
-For 2013/14 practices will be paid on average, £156.92 (in England) for each point they achieved.
+The pound per point for 2014/15 will be confirmed later in the year.
 The value of a QOF point differs across Wales, Scotland and Northern Ireland.

 - by the end of June - payments should be completed, although they can be made earlier when they have been agreed by the practice and NHS England.